Connor - Sixty

 "When is Detective—" A brief pause, as if he needed to recall the name.
 He didn't. "—my new partner expected to arrive?"

-Harris barely glanced up from his monitor, at first making eye contact and glancing at Connor's black, exposed jaw before answering, “They usually roll in around now.
-Shouldn’t be long.”
+Harris barely glanced up from his monitor, at first making eye contact and glancing at Connor, "They usually roll in around now.
+Shouldn't be long."

 Acceptable.

 The perspective shifted slightly.
-Lower than his own seat would be.
+Higher than his own seat would be.
 Closer to the edge of the desk, angled toward the rest of the bullpen.
-Easy to see who was coming, going, watching.
+Easy to see who was coming and going.
 A position of awareness.

 Interesting.